What is the National Patient Safety Board (NPSB)?

 Isn’t there already an agency doing this work?

-Although there are many agencies within the federal government that address issues related to health and health care (such as the Centers for Medicare and Medicaid Services, Centers for Disease Control and Prevention, Agency for Healthcare Research and Quality, Health Resources and Services Administration, U.S. Food and Drug Administration, and Department of Veterans Affairs), there currently is no federal agency dedicated to independently determine why adverse events are occurring and create solutions to prevent them from happening again.
+Although there are many agencies within the federal government that address issues related to health and health care (such as the Centers for Medicare and Medicaid Services, Centers for Disease Control and Prevention, Agency for Healthcare Research and Quality, Health Resources and Services Administration, U.S. Food and Drug Administration, and Department of Veterans Affairs), there currently is no coordinated federal strategy to address widespread preventable harms.

 Who is leading the effort to establish an NPSB?